-- 1. (1) In this Act, unless the context indicates otherwise- - (i) "applied provisions of the Convention" means the provisions of the Convention that, in terms of section 5, have the force of law as part of the law of the Republic; - (ii) "Authority" means the South African Maritime Safety Authority established by section 2(1) of the South African Maritime Safety Authority Act, 2998 (Act No. 5 of 1998); - (iii) "container" means a container as defined in the Convention and to which the Convention applies; - (iv) "Contracting State" means a state specified in a notice under section 4; - (v) "contravene", in relation to a provision of this Act, includes failing or refusing to comply with the provision; - (vi) "inspector" means a person designated as an inspector under section 7; - (vii) "Minister" means the Minister of Transport;
+1. (1) In this Act, unless the context indicates otherwise-

+"Authority" means the South African Maritime Safety Authority established by 5 section 2(1) of the South African Maritime Safety Authority Act, 1998 (Act No. 5 of 1998):

+"container" means a container as defined in the Convention and to which the Convention applies;

+"Contracting State" means a state specified in a notice under section 4; 10 "inspector" means a person appointed as an inspector under section 6; "Minister" means the Minister of Transport;

-- (viii) "organ of state" has the meaning it has in section 239 of the Constitution of the Republic of South Africa, 1996; - (ix) "the Convention" means the International Convention for Safe Containers set out in Part 1 of the Schedule and, after the commencement of Part 2 of the Schedule, as amended by that Part; - (x) "the Republic" includes the Prince Edward Islands referred to in section 3: - (xi) "this Act" includes the regulations. - (2) Unless the context indicates otherwise, an expression used in this Act and in the Convention (whether or not a particular meaning is given to it by the Convention) has, in this Act, the meaning it has in the Convention.
+"organ of state" has the same meaning assigned to it in section 239 of the Constitution of the Republic of South Africa, 1996;

+"the Convention" means the International Convention for Safe Containers set out 15 in Part 1 of the Schedule:

+"the Republic" includes the Prince Edward Islands referred to in section 3; "this Act" includes the regulations.

+(2) In this Act, unless the context indicates otherwise, any word or expression to which a meaning has been assigned by the Convention, has the same meaning as in the 20 Convention.